appbuntu/healthy-gulp-angular-foundation6/README.md

 ### Bugs
  + Check Angular & Angular-Animate get the exact same version otherwise you may get an error looking like " [$injector:unpr] Unknown provider: $$asyncCallbackProvider"
  + AppName should be unique but sit within multiple places: gulpfile.js, app/index.html & app/app.js
+ + Gulp watch modification only on existing files.
+Adding a new file will not be detected.
+User should restart Gulp watch command.

 ## Project Structure
 The project ships with a directory structure like: